That's when the defending gold medalist in women's moguls decided she needed to turn her brain off and just do her thing.

 She needn't have worried.
 Knees seemingly magnetized together as she navigated the moguls, Kearney posted the second-fastest time down the hill and highlighted it with a pair of well executed if not quite perfect jumps that allayed any concerns about the course's safety.

 "I think that everywhere we go, every World Cup venue, we show up and say, 'Oh, my god.
-How are we going to make it down this course?
-This is impossible,'" Kearney said.

 After some tweaking by officials, the slopes of the Caucasus Mountains looked no different than most other moguls events over the last four years, with the top-ranked Kearney looking down at the rest of the field.